openshift/geard/README.md

 Try it out
 ----------

+The geard code depends on:

+* systemd 207 (Fedora 20 or newer)
+* Docker 0.7 or newer

+You can get a vagrant F20 box from http://opscode-vm-bento.s3.amazonaws.com/vagrant/virtualbox/opscode_fedora-20_chef-provisionerless.box

 Take the systemd unit file in <code>contrib/geard.service</code> and enable it on your system (assumes Docker is installed) with:

     curl https://raw.github.com/smarterclayton/geard/master/contrib/geard.service > /usr/lib/systemd/service/geard.service